About Retire Certain

-More Than You Would Ever Want to Know About the Creator of Retire Certain
+More Than You Would Ever Want to Know About Camille Gaines

-I don’t say this to brag, but to demonstrate my degree of both passion and experience over the decades around the taboo topic of investing.
+I don’t say this to brag…because it sounds sort of crazy.
+But I want to demonstrate my degree of both passion and experience over the decades around the taboo topic of investing.
 (I just don’t get why everyone doesn’t LOVE finding new ways to invest and make money!)

 While it may sound like I’m a bit over diversified, these strategies have all been huge learning (sometimes painful!) experiences done with lots of refining and pruning over the decades.
 Also, these strategies are all done on a relatively small scale because I’m just a regular investor/now tiny entrepreneur, maybe much like you if you’re here.

 As you may have guessed, I actually enjoy analyzing and making investments, and now also growing online businesses, and then writing about those experiences.
 This is more than a hobby because it helps pays the bills instead of creating more bills, yet I enjoy it every bit as much as my occasional (and expensive!) oil painting and snow skiing hobbies.

 Larry, my husband, and co-conspirator is well known for his successful options trading education programs and trading software at our website, PowerCycleTrading.com.
 Years ago, we married my online business experience with Larry’s in depth expertise after his three decades plus as a professional commodities and options trader.
 (We met in the 1980s while I was working as the “avoid as much as possible” accountant for Larry’s energy trading group.)